jetperch/fitterbap/include/fitterbap/pubsub.md

 If publishing to a topic "t/h/n" owned by a pubsub instance fails, then that instance will publish to "t/h/n#".
 The error will be forward to any matching response subscribers.
-The value s a u32 containing the error code.
+The value is a u32 containing the error code.

 ## Special Topics

-In addition to to topics ending in a special character, some topics have special meaning.
-Any topic that starts with '_' is considered local to a PubSub instance.
+In addition to topics ending in a special character, some topics have special meaning.
+Any topic that starts with "_/" is considered local to a PubSub instance.
 Links should not propagate those topics to any other PubSub instance.

+Topics that start with "./" indicate comm events.

 The following topics are reserved: